 First Six Weeks Challenge

-The first six weeks of the freshman year are a crucial time for students to get into a groove and feel comfortable in their new environment.
-This period can set the tone for the rest of your college experience, and it's important to make the most of it.
+The first six weeks of the first year are a crucial time for students to get into a groove and feel comfortable in their new environment.
+This period can set the tone for the rest of your college experience, and it’s important to make the most of it.
 Take the First 6 Weeks Challenge to set yourself up for a safe, healthy, and successful semester.

 Grad Camp

 Grad Camp is a one-day extended orientation program offered to all incoming graduate and professional students held at the Association of Former Students in August.
-Grad Camp offers students an opportunity to learn about the traditions and culture of campus, hear from university leadership, experience a guided tour of campus and its resources, and connect with other graduate students.
+Grad Camp offers students an opportunity to learn about the traditions and culture of campus, hear from university leadership, experience a guided tour of campus and its resources, and connect with other graduate and professional students.

 Graduate Wine Tasting